The Early Days

 Today we no longer have a religious mission but remain dedicated to improving the lives and life chances of children living in poverty in Manchester and Salford.
 We still operate from the same building and whilst we continue to provide basic family necessities such as clothing, bedding and toiletries, our focus now is on improving the life chances of children through projects focused on education and literacy.
 Our work aims to help break the cycle of poverty by engaging more children in their education, to gain the necessary life skills to prevent them from being the next generation needing our help.
 As an independent charity still, we continue to rely on support from individuals, schools, churches, voluntary groups and businesses to respond to the needs of the families we help, and are grateful as ever for their continued enthusiasm and support.

-In 2019 we will be celebrating our 150th Anniversary and would love to hear from people who have memories of Wood Street Mission.
+This year we are celebrating our 150th Anniversary and would love to hear from people who have memories of Wood Street Mission.
 Perhaps your parents or grandparents have told you stories of how they were supported during their childhood, the toy they received one Christmas or a memory from a seaside trip?
 Are you related to Alfred Alsop?
 Whatever your memories we would love to hear them, do get in touch, or Post Your Memory to us!

 Interested in learning more about our history?